lucapette/web/main/content/writing/the-appeal-of-static-typing.md

 ```

 That's how I learned that `joinToString` takes an optional `transform =  ((Byte)
--> CharSequence)` last parameter (Kotlin has a nice syntactic sugar for the so
+-> CharSequence)` last parameter (Kotlin has a nice syntactic sugar for the so-called trailing lambdas).
-called trailing lambdas).

-The key is that this happens multiple times a day so I end up learning a lot
+The key is that this happens multiple times a day, so I end up learning a lot
 just by using IntelliJ.

 ## Shipping code to production

-I wish I could attribute the quote I'm about to share but I really don't
+I wish I could attribute the quote I'm about to share, but I really don't
 remember where I read it:

 > Sometimes we forget the most important aspect of writing a program: it has to